SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 where is this place? can you help me get there safely?
 a
 phew, good to know. shoot! i forgot!
-rob said i'd need this to get there: 7fd495f67cf0good luck!
+rob said i'd need this to get there\: 7fd495f67cf0good luck!
 ┌─[0xd4y@Writeup]─[~/business/ctf/redpwn/pwn/ret2the-unknown]
 └──╼ $./ret2the-unknown
 that board meeting was a *smashing* success! rob loved the challenge!